keyttu/Udacity_DRLND_P1_Navigation/Report.md

 a.
 Train the agent without giving the state information rather providing pixels directly.

 b.
 Improve the dqn with the extensions like :

     Double dqn,

     Dueling dqn and

-    making the replay buffer to be Prioritized experience replay.
+    Making the replay buffer to be Prioritized experience replay.